VaggBout/MovieRama/README.md

 -   A running and accessible instance of Postgres
 -   A Postgres user with privileges to create/drop databases
--   A default database where use has access
+-   A default database where user has access

 If you don't have one, refer to [Database setup](#database-setup) to deploy one using Docker.